Police

 Commission to make recommendations in connection with –

-by any of the people mentioned in paragraph (2) under any other provisions
+exercise of functions by any of the people mentioned in paragraph (2) under

-exercising functions under the Police Force Law, any complaints or conduct
+the Commission is exercising functions under the Police Force Law, any

-matters concerning the Chief Officer or Deputy Chief Officer.
+complaints or conduct matters concerning the Chief Officer or Deputy Chief

 (7) Notwithstanding the generality of the power